HongW2019/OAP-spark2.4.3/README.md

 ## Working with OAP Cache

 If you want to run OAP with cache function, there are two media types in OAP to cache hot data: DRAM and DCPMM.
-To better firstly you should change some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
+Firstly you should change some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
 ### Use DRAM to Cache with OAP